Home / For Commissioners

 Medium Support

-09:00–17:00 daytime support.
-A step-down placement for service users moving on from high support, where structured weekday support remains essential but overnight cover is no longer clinically indicated.
+09:00 17:00 daytime support.
+A step down placement for service users moving on from high support, where structured weekday support remains essential but overnight cover is no longer appropriate.

 Low Support